 The molasses sugar cookies are perfectly round cookies that are super moist thanks to shortening and molasses in the dough.
 This recipe makes 72 cookies, so it's perfect for a large party or gathering!

 I really do enjoy baking Christmas cookies.
 Each holiday season, I love to peruse cookbooks and Pinterest to find inspiration for new cookie ideas.
 There’s always a reason to bake cookies around the holiday season—work Christmas parties, cookie swaps, the list could be endless!

 I’m a fan of cookies that come together quickly and only use one bowl.
 These molasses sugar cookies fit the bill just perfectly.
-They are a wonderfully chewy spice cookie that have hints of ginger and clove.
+They are a wonderful chewy spice cookie that has hints of ginger and clove.
 Molasses performs the same nifty trick that brown sugar will in baked goods, adding a firm chewiness to these cookies.
 The cookies are nearly crisp at the edges and though they are exceptionally chewy, they aren't soft.

 I'm quite firm about using real butter for all my baking recipes, but molasses cookies are the one exception.
 Using shortening will give this cookie its chewiness so I'd recommend NOT to substitute with butter.